bhk/rio/concepts.md

 A number of visual presentation techniques can greatly improve readability of source code.
-Many of them follow from embracing variable widths, heights, and more flexible rendering that are enabled by GUI environments.
+Many of them follow from embracing variable widths, heights, and more flexible rendering, which are enabled by GUI environments.

 - Render certain ASCII sequences as special glyphs: